How many backlinks do I need for my website?

 How Do You Get Backlinks?

-• If you’re working with a brand-new website, aim for 50 links to your homepage, with around 100 links for your most important web pages.
+For brand-new websites, aim for 50 links to your homepage and around 100 for your most important pages.

 How do you build links that point back to your content?